dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-app-preview-slider.png">

-We can use the same model to build a simple Machine Learning model to predict the drug class.
+We can use the same data to build a simple Machine Learning model to predict the drug class.
 First let's take another look at the data in `df`.

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-data-reminder.png">

 We'll create a model to predict `Drug` using the remaining columns.
 We'll need to import some more packages and then split the data in predictors, `X`, and target, `y`.
+Insert the following code into a new cell in the notebook.

 ```python
 from sklearn.tree import DecisionTreeClassifier